shhossain/computer_science/Data Structures/Array.md

 Algorithm :

-1. Iterate the array using the loop.
+1. Iterate through the array using a loop.

-2. Check whether the given key present in the array i.e. arr[i] == key.
+2. Check whether the given key is present in the array, i.e. arr[i] == key.

 3. If yes,